google/deepvariant/docs/FAQ.md

 `--max_reads_per_partition=0` to calculate `AD` and `DP` using all reads.
 In practice, capping reads per partition reduces runtimes with little/no impact on accuracy.

+__DeepVariant filters reads with low mapping quality__

+DeepVariant applies a mapping quality filter with the `--min_mapping_quality` flag.
+The mapping quality filter varies by model type, but for short-read models (WGS, WES), it is set to filter reads with a mapping quality below 5.
+This can reduce `AD` and `DP` values from reads that are not considered to be high quality enough for use with DeepVariant's algorithm.

+We advise against modifying this flag unless you have a model trained with low-mapping-quality reads.

+__The realigner may add or remove `AD` and `DP`__

+DeepVariant applies a realignment step to short-read models (_e.g._ WGS, WES) that can remove or add read support for a variant.

 ## Missing variant calls near the edge of a contig